ruppdi75/paperless-ngx_public_server2/README.md

 ## 🚀 Features

 - **Fully Automated Installation**: One-command setup for the entire Paperless-ngx stack
+- **Complete Repository Access**: Clones full Paperless-ngx repository with all documentation and examples
 - **HTTPS Security**: Automatic SSL/TLS certificate management with Caddy
 - **Interactive Configuration**: User-friendly prompts for all configuration options
 - **Multi-OS Support**: Compatible with Ubuntu and AnduinOS